A Travel Price Comparison for Spain Madrid vs. Barcelona for Food, Nightlife, Music, and Backpackers

 Is there more to do in Madrid or Barcelona?

 Travelers will generally find more things to do in Barcelona than Madrid.
 While Madrid is larger than Barcelona, Barcelona has more sights and attractions for tourists.
-Barcelona is more popular for its museums, nightlife, beaches, historical sights, and impressive beauty, while Madrid is known for its food.
+Barcelona is more popular for its museums and attractions, nightlife, beaches, historical sights, and impressive beauty, while Madrid is known for its food.
 Barcelona is more touristy than Madrid and is popular for its landmarks designed by Antoni Gaudí, its wild nightlife, and its urban beaches.
 It is also home to Basilica Sagrada Familia.
 Madrid is popular for its art and architecture, its tapas and culinary scene, and its lively flamenco dancing.

 How is Madrid different from Barcelona?